-The pointing needs on the PICARD satellite (for the scientific measure) is a pointing in the Z axis (telescope axis), towards the Sun, and with a precision of \pm 0.01°.
-This performance will be achieved by the attitude control system using an ecartometry information from the payload (from the SODISM guiding telescope: pointing differences between the telescope and the Sun center direction).
+The pointing needs on the PICARD microsatellite platform (for the scientific measure) is a pointing in the Z axis (telescope axis), towards the Sun, with a precision of $\pm$ 0.01°.
+This performance will be achieved by the attitude control system using a pointing-signal information provided by the payload (from the SODISM guiding telescope: pointing differences between the telescope and the Sun center direction).
 This, by itself, illustrates nicely the optimization capacity offered by the microsatellite system.

-Pointing needs also imply a specific configuration of the stellar sensors (two heads) to preserve a permanent stellar pointing calibration along the orbit (stellar calibration need for the SODISM telescope scaling factor).
+Pointing needs also imply a specific configuration of the stellar sensors (two heads) to preserve a permanent stellar pointing calibration along the orbit (stellar calibration need for the SODISM telescope-scaling factor).